bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - Pronouns After Than

+- We order supplies from Contintental more often than `them`. (we order from them).
+- We order supplies from Contintental more often than `they`. (order from Contintental)

+- Ziggy knows more about politics than `me`. (she knows about me)
+- Ziggy knows more about politics than `I`. (know)

+- She tabulates more cals than `we`. (do)
+- She tabulates more cals than `us`. (she tabulate us)

+- CORRECT COMBINATION

+  - We order supplies from Contintental more often than `they`(order).
+  - Ziggy knows more about politics than `I`. (know)
+  - She tabulates more cals than `we`. (do)

+- If in doubt about this particular construction, go ahead and say the missing word or two aloud either after or before the `than`, and the correct pronoun will become apparent.

+- MEMORY TIP
+  - Repeat this Ryhme: Before or After `than`, understand that there is a span of missing words.

 ### 27. You Know What They Always Say About That

 - Unclear References

+- Ensure reference of these nouns in sentences

+  - `this`, `that`, `they`, `these`, `those`, `it`

+- Always back trace the referenced pronouns.
+They should not be vague or unclear.
+- MEMORY TIP
+  - You know what they always say.
+    - Consider that common phrase a reminder that people are asking the same thing about your communication:
+      - Who are `they`?
+What's the `it`, What's the `which`?

 ### 28. Which Hunts

 - THAT versus WHICH

+- Which of the following two sentences is correct?

+  - People do not buy products `which` seem overpriced and shabbily packaged.
+  - People do not buy products `that` seem overpriced and shabbily packaged.

+- The distinctiction between these two is not difficult if you keep this one simple test in mind:

+  - Does the key point of the sentence change if you remove `that` or `which` clause?

+- FOLLOW THE BELOW RULE:

+  - If you can REMOVE the clause in question and not change the meaning of the sentence, use a `comma` and `which` to set off from the reset of the sentence.
+  - If you cannot, use `that` without a comma.

+- So taking the example give above, if we remove the clause "`which` seem overpriced and shabbily packaged." and read the sentence "People do not buy products" - Does this make sense?
+It definitely NOT, hence the `that` clause is essential to its meaning.
+So the second sentence is the correct one of the two.

+  - People do not buy products `that` seem overpriced and shabbily packaged.

+- OTHER EXAMPLES

+  - Ebeneezer submitted his sales reports, which was late as usual.
+    (Just added information - you can omit the `which` clause and not lose the gist of the sentences)
+  - Mortimer parked his car in front of the building that faces Street.
+    (You cannot omit `that` here as it is adding an essential information)

+- MEMORY TIP
+  - Think of `which` clauses as switch clauses.
+The `which` signals the reader that you're switching off track briefly to provide additional `nonessential information`.
+Use a `comma` to set off this side note.

 ### 29. Is Shamu a Who?